doublesecretagency/craft-notifier/docs/guides/ping-slack-on-critical-updates.md

 # Post to a Slack channel when Critical Updates are released

-Stay up-to-date with security patches!
+Stay up-to-date with security patches for Craft and all plugins.

 This guide explains how to watch Craft's [Critical Releases](https://feeds.craftcms.com/critical.atom) feed, and post to a Slack channel any time a new critical update is released.